-For the Canadiens, the game—played on home ice at the Bell Centre, in Montreal, Que.—snapped a four-game losing streak, during which time Cammalleri could only muster one assist; however, after netting three tallies on Dec.
+For the Canadiens, the game—played on home ice at the Bell Centre, in Montreal, Que.—snapped a four-game losing streak, during which Cammalleri could only muster one assist; however, after netting three tallies on Dec.
 4, 2009, he had a team-leading 15 goals.

 “It’s a special night that I will never forget,” Cammalleri told CBC News following the game.
 “What else can I say?
-This was a special night for sporting world.”
+This was a special night for the sporting world.”

 The team was perhaps inspired by the nostalgic 75-minute pre-game ceremony, where the jerseys of 1940s Canadiens stars Elmer Lach and Butch Bouchard were retired.

 “We really wanted to play well for them, but I think even after last night we wanted to come out and play well for ourselves,” said Canadiens defenceman Hal Gill during an interview with Hockey Night in Canada in the second intermission.
 By this point, the score had already reached 5-0.

 It was also on today’s date in 1909 that “Les Canadiens” – the present-day Montreal Canadiens (or Les Canadiens de Montréal) – was founded by prominent silver miner John Ambrose O’Brien, of Renfrew, Ont., as a charter member of the National Hockey Association (NHA), which was formed nearly a decade before the National Hockey League (NHL).